 During the period from June 8, 2023 through December 31, 2023 (Successor), the Company authorized the issuance of 443,221 RSU's under the terms of the Omnibus Incentive Plan.
 As of December 31, 2023 (Successor), there was \$5,188 of unrecognized share-based compensation expense related to unvested RSU's, which the Company expects to recognize over a weighted average period of three years

-(In thousands, except share, per share and unit amounts, unless otherwise noted)
+NET Power Inc. Notes to Consolidated Financial Statements (In thousands, except share, per share and unit amounts, unless otherwise noted)